getoutreach/clientxtsdk/README.md

 - **user**: id, name, custom1 ... custom5
 - **opportunity**: id, custom1...custom100,

+## api

+### token endpoint

+Address of the endpoint, which will return support [refresh token flow](#refresh-token-flow).

+*In case addon doesn't need to access Outreach API, this section can be omitted.*

 ### scopes

 (If the addon creator needs no API access, this section can be omitted.)